Ginja/puppet_stack/README.md

 When bringing up a Catalog Master, you must set the ca_server attribute to the FQDN of your Puppet CA server.
 That is unless you're specifying your own [conf_master hash](#conf_master); in which case, you then must include a 'ca_server' key in the hash.

-In the example below, we assume puppet-ca.domain.com is our CA server, and that it contains an autosign entry for our Catalog Master.
-If you do not wish to use autosigning, set catalog_cert_autosign to false, configure the certificate for your Catalog Master manually after the first Puppet run, and then start a second Puppet run to finish.
+In the example below, we assume puppet-ca.domain.com is our CA server, and that it contains an autosign entry for our Catalog Master (ex: puppet3-pm1.domain.com).
+If you do not wish to use autosigning, set [catalog_cert_autosign](#catalog_cert_autosign) to false, sign the certificate for your Catalog Master manually after the first Puppet run, and then start a second Puppet run to finish.

 ```puppet
 class { 'puppet_stack':